AEBilgrau/GMCM/README.md

 devtools::install_github("AEBilgrau/GMCM")
 ```

-Note, that this version is in development and different from the CRAN version and may be unstable.
+Note, that this version is in development and different from the CRAN version.
+As such, it may be unstable.
 Be sure that you have the
 [package development prerequisites](http://www.rstudio.com/ide/docs/packages/prerequisites) if you wish to install the package from the source.

 ---